 How to Make this Recipe

-- Cool brownies.
+- Cool.
 Cool brownies in baking pan.
 Once cooled, remove from pan.
 Wrap brownie/cake in plastic wrap and place back in cooled pan in freezer until ready to assemble cake.
 Sitting in the pan will help the brownie disc keep its shape.

 - Prepare the brownie layer.
-Remove frozen brownie disc from the pan and remove plastic wrap.
+Remove frozen brownie disc from the pan and remove plastic wrap and place on your cake plate.

 Expert Tips